chef/knife-openstack/README.md

 # Configuration #

-In order to communicate with an OpenStack Compute cloud's OpenStack API you will need to tell Knife your OpenStack Compute cloud API endpoint, your Dashboard username and password.
-The easiest way to accomplish this is to create some entries in your `knife.rb` file:
+In order to communicate with an OpenStack Compute cloud's OpenStack API you will need to tell Knife your OpenStack Compute API endpoint, your Dashboard username and password.
+The easiest way to accomplish this is to create these entries in your `knife.rb` file:

     knife[:openstack_username] = "Your OpenStack Dashboard username"
     knife[:openstack_password] = "Your OpenStack Dashboard password"